2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Learnings.md

 *	Besides writing variable names that are descriptive, there are a few things to watch out for when naming variables in Python

 	1. Only use ordinary letters, numbers and underscores in your variable names.
-They can’t have spaces, and need to start with a letter or underscore
+They can’t have spaces, and need to start with a letter or underscore.

 	2. We can’t use Python's reserved words, or "keywords," as variable names.
-There are reserved words in every programming language that have important purposes
+There are reserved words in every programming language that have important purposes.

-	3. Creating names that are descriptive of the values often will help us avoid using any of these keywords
+	3. Creating names that are descriptive of the values often will help us avoid using any of these keywords.

 * Keywords:

 	* The following identifiers are used as reserved words, or keywords of the language, and cannot be used as ordinary identifiers.
 	* They must be spelled exactly as written here:
 	```